-The 2006 State Preschool Yearbook is the fourth in a series of annual reports profiling state-funded prekindergarten programs in the United States.
-The 2006 Yearbook presents data on state-funded prekindergarten during the 2005-2006 school year.
-The first report in this series focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress over 5 years.
+The 2007 State Preschool Yearbook is the fifth in a series of annual reports profiling state-funded prekindergarten programs in the United States.
+This latest Yearbook presents data on state-funded prekindergarten during the 2006-2007 school year.
+The first report in this series focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress over six years.
 Tracking these trends is essential, since changes in states’ policies on preschool education will influence how successfully America’s next generation will compete in the knowledge economy.

-The 2006 Yearbook is organized into three major sections.
-The first section provides a summary of the data, and describes national trends for enrollment in, quality of, and state spending on preschool.
-The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources for the 2005-2006 program year.
-In addition to basic program descriptions, these state profiles describe unique features of a state’s program and recent changes that can be expected to alter the future Yearbook statistics on a program.
-Profile pages are again included for states without state-funded programs.
+The 2007 Yearbook is organized into three major sections.
+The first section offers a summary of the data, and describes national trends for enrollment in, quality of, and spending on preschool.
+The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources for the 2006-2007 program year.
+In addition to providing basic program descriptions, these state profiles describe unique features of a state’s program and recent changes that can be expected to alter the future Yearbook statistics on a program.
+Profile pages are again included for states without state-funded loan programs.
 A description of our methodology follows the state profiles.
-Finally, the last section of the report contains appendices, including tables that provide the complete 2005-2006 survey data obtained from every state, as well as Head Start, child care, and U.S. Census data.
+Finally, the last section of the report contains appendices, including tables that provide the complete 2006-2007 survey data obtained from every state, as well as Head Start, child care, and U.S. Census data.

 State-funded preschool programs represent an important and sizeable component of the nation’s patchwork of early childhood education programs.
 The National Institute for Early Education Research has developed the State Preschool Yearbook series to provide information on services offered through these programs to children at ages 3 and 4.
 We hope that this report will serve as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool moves forward.